 The potatoes will undergo two baking sessions.
 Halfway through the baking process, flip the potatoes over to ensure both sides become crispy and golden brown.
 Some potatoes will become golden brown after the first bake.
 Others will have to be flipped flesh-side down for the second bake to ensure they too become golden brown.

 Baking the Eggs in Pureed Tomatoes

 Although the recipe calls for 4 eggs, you may choose to crack only 3 into the cast-iron pan depending on your cast-iron pan’s size.
 Use your discretion.
-Make a well using a spoon by creating a hole in the puree.
+Make a well using a spoon by creating a hole in the adobo.
 Create three to four equal-sized wells in three to four separate parts of the cast iron pan, and then crack each egg into its own well so that the eggs cook evenly.

 To achieve soft opaque egg whites and velvety egg yolks, we suggest cooking the eggs for 7 minutes in the tomato puree in the oven at 375 degrees Fahrenheit (191 degrees Celsius).
 Watch them closely!
 As soon as the egg white transforms from transparent to opaque, the eggs are done.